FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/cert_config.md

 ## Appendix: Identifying the Cryptographic Environment Type of Blockchain (Non-State Secret / State Secret)

-In the Air version mode and the Pro version mode, the node configuration file 'config.ini' is generated after the blockchain node is built.。From the file 'config.ini', you can determine whether the password box environment type of the current blockchain is national secret or non-national secret.。
+In the Air version mode and the Pro version mode, the node configuration file 'config.ini' is generated after the blockchain node is built。From the file 'config.ini', you can determine whether the password box environment type of the current blockchain is national secret or non-national secret。

 Since the SDK is directly connected to the RPC module of the blockchain node, we only need to pay attention to the RPC configuration here: